poloio/Nervion-Documentation/.NET/5/EF-Core-Implementation.md

 }
 ```

 In that `OnConfiguring` method, we're setting up our context to use *SQL Server* mode to connect to our database.
-It can be also done in `Startup.cs` changing  few things, but this approach seems more straight-forward.
+It can be also done in `Startup.cs`, changing a  few things, but this approach seems more straight-forward to me.

 Note where we are declaring both `Players` and `Rooms` properties.
 They will contain a repository for the whole table in our database later.

-Now, we can set custom relations and extra features for our tables and properties overriding the virtual method `OnModelCreating`.
+Now we can set custom relations and extra features for our tables and properties, overriding the virtual method `OnModelCreating`.
 This time, we'll make both tables PKs autoincrement themselves when inserting a new item.

 ```cs
 protected override void OnModelCreating(ModelBuilder modelBuilder)